openshift/enhancements/enhancements/network/multus-services.md

 GA requires following testing infrastructure:

 - Baremetal OpenShift deployment (for scale testing), with multiple network (macvlan/ipvlan/sr-iov)
 - Baremetal OpenShift deployment (for CI e2e testing), with multiple network.
 It might be possible to implement in equinix metal.
-Need to work on.